mixxxdj/manual/source/chapters/microphones.rst

 Loopback Input
 ^^^^^^^^^^^^^^
-Some audio interfaces that support :ref:`direct monitoring
-<microphones-direct-monitoring>` have a loopback input feature.
-This adds
-Mixxx's output to the microphone input that the audio interface sends to the computer.
-Configuring Mixxx to record and/or broadcast a loopback input is easier to set up than configuring :ref:`latency compensation
+Some audio interfaces that support :ref:`microphones-direct-monitoring` have a loopback input feature.
+This adds Mixxx's output to the microphone input that the audio interface sends to the computer.
+Configuring Mixxx to record and broadcast a loopback input is easier to set up than configuring :ref:`microphones-latency-compensation`.
-<microphones-latency-compensation>`.

 .. figure:: ../_static/direct-monitor-loopback-signal-path.png
    :align: center